 What Causes Pre-Exam Stress?

 In stressful situations, before and during an exam, the body releases the stress hormone, also known as adrenaline.
 This hormone helps prepare the body to handle something bad that might happen.
 The body usually responds with a fight-or-flight reaction, and then you perform.
 Depending on the response you choose, at those moments, you decide whether to deal with the stress or simply escape from the situation.
-In most situations, this surge of adrenaline is actually positive.
-It helps you effectively prepare to face stressful situations and ensures that you remain alert and ready to tackle whatever comes your way.
-Ultimately, it gives you a boost and an answer to how to handle stress before an exam.

 However, for some individuals, exam anxiety symptoms are so severe that they hinder or even prevent concentration on the test.
 In addition to the main biological causes of exam anxiety, there are also mental factors that can play a crucial role.
 For example, excessively high expectations and a lack of self-confidence often lead to significant psychological consequences.
 For instance, if you set the bar extremely high and expect an excellent grade, while simultaneously lacking belief in yourself, you are more likely to experience anxiety before or during the exam.
 You can also easily develop a vicious cycle.
 Once you experience exam stress, there is a high chance that fear will return the next time.
 After repeated episodes of anxiety, a sense of helplessness can develop, making you feel that the situation can never change.
 Of course, this is not true.
 There are simple tricks that will provide answers on how to overcome stress before an exam.